 This is the number of pages linking to your site.
 Whether links come from the same domain or from different sources, they matter.

-88. PageRank of backlink
+88. PageRank of backlinks

 89. Linked Domain Age

 The age of the website that is pointing you plays a very crucial role in ranking.
-The old domain has a much powerful impact than the new one.
+The old domain has a much more powerful impact than the new one.

-90. Number of Links from separate class
+90. Number of links from separate classes

 92. Authority of Backlinking Domain